dirkleas/miditoyz/README.md

   --help                          Show this message and exit.

 Commands:
-  catalog  Memorize a new catalog file for future streaming. devices  List available midi devices. dump     Dump a MIDI song file in raw text format. init     Generate a new music collection from a source directory in... raw      Dump a MIDI song file in raw text format, optionally with... stream   Stream music from a catalog song list, a midi file, or... voices   Generate a list of voices for each track in a midi song file.
+  catalog  Change to a new catalog file for streaming. devices  List currently connected midi output devices attached via USB,... dump     Dump a MIDI song file in raw text format. init     Generate a new music collection from a source directory into a... raw      Dump a MIDI song file in alternative raw text format with... stream   Stream music from a catalog song list, a midi file, or... voices   Generate a list of voices for each track in a midi song file.

-$ miditoyz devices --help
+$ miditoyz init --help
-Usage: miditoyz devices [OPTIONS]
+Usage: miditoyz init [OPTIONS] SOURCE_DIRECTORY DESTINATION_DIRECTORY

-  List available midi devices.
+  Generate a new music collection from a source directory into a destination directory removing duplicates songs.
+Duplicates include same song in multiple directory paths, renamed versions of the same song, etc. that have identical song content "inside" the song MIDI file.

+Arguments:
+  SOURCE_DIRECTORY       Directory full of MIDI songs to clean up.  [required] DESTINATION_DIRECTORY  Directory for cleaned up MIDI song collection with
+                         duplicates removed and catalog generated.  [required]

 Options:
   --help  Show this message and exit.